Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Cystic fibrosis (CF) is caused by an inherited gene mutation (change).
 Testing for the CF gene is recommended for anyone who has a family member with the disease, or whose partner is a known carrier of CF or affected with CF.

-Testing for the CF gene can be done from a small blood sample or from a cheek swab, which is a brush rubbed against the inside of your cheek to get cells for testing.
+Testing for the CF gene can be done from a small blood sample or from a cheek swab.
+This is a brush rubbed against the inside of your cheek to get cells for testing.
 Labs generally test for the most common CF gene mutations.

 There are many people with CF whose mutations have not been identified.
 In other words, all of the genetic errors that cause CF have not been discovered.
 Because not all mutations are known, a person can still be a CF carrier even if no mutations were found by testing.

 There are limitations of CF testing.
-But, if both parents have the CF gene, they have some options:
+But, if both parents have the CF gene, they have some choices:

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |